Please be aware of current conditions when making your plans to visit the preserve.

 Trails - Walking or touring the grounds of the historic structures remains open 24 hours and offers great opportunities for night sky viewing.
 Hiking or foot access along the over 40 miles of trails is the only means of access at this time.
 The historic routes that make up the trail system follow the old ranch roads, of which none were developed or designated for accessibility.
 However, some of the trails are a little easier than others to traverse.

-The Bottomland Nature Trail is the one with the gentlest of slopes found in the preserve.
+The Bottomland Nature Trail has the most gentle of slopes found in the preserve.
 Inquire at the Visitor Center for trail conditions to self-evaluate individual motorized devices such as wheelchair or electric carts to address accessibility needs, understanding that none of the trails/gravel roads meet ADA requirements at this time.